CybercentreCanada/assemblyline4_docs/docs/installation/configuration/authentication.md

             # Should LDAP be enabled or not?
             enabled: true

-            # DN of the group or the user who will get admin privileges
-            admin_dn: cn=admin_staff,ou=people,dc=planetexpress,dc=com

             # Auto-create users if they are missing, this means
             #  that if a user exists in LDAP, Assemblyline will create an
             #  account for it upon the first login